cristianortiz/08-journal-app/README.md

 - App to keep a personal activity Journal
 - styled with Sass
-- Redux to state managment
+- Redux to state management
 - Firebase Backend